adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon gives you everything you need to create and manage your content, all on one platform.
-Build and host the best performing sites on the web with the help of our CMS for 11ty.
+                      With CloudCannon, you have everything you need to create and manage your content.
+Build and host the best performing sites on the web with the help of a CMS for 11ty.&nbsp;
                   styles:
                     desktop:
                       text_alignment: